curvegrid/go-ethereum-wiki/Frontier.md

 Once Frontier has been installed on their machines, users will need to generate the Genesis block themselves, then load it into their Frontier clients.
 A script and instructions on how to do this will be provided as part of the new Ethereum website, as well as our various wikis.

-We’re often asked how existing users will switch from the test network to the live network: it will be done through a switch at the geth console (--networkId).
+We’re often asked how existing users will switch from the test network to the live network: it will be done through a switch at the Geth console (--networkId).
 By default the new build will aim to connect to the live network, to switch back to the test network you’ll simply indicate a network id of ‘0’.

 ## Bugs, Issues and Complications